|Help us to keep your local Maritime Heritage afloat!|

 Welcome to the Humber Keel and Sloop Preservation Society.

-Comrade is now in Hull marina.
+Comrade and Amy Howson are now in Hull marina.
 Anyone interested in being a part of our team can visit us on a Saturday morning from 10:30 to introduce yourself and to meet the team.
 Anyone from carpenter to prospective captain will be welcome.
 Amy Howson is also in Hull Marina and both ships will shortly be undergoing winter maintenance.

 HKSPS are Proud to be a partner in the Hull Yorkshire’s Maritime City project.